rajjeet/gatsby-blog/blog_ideas.md

+* How low does it cost to run website?
+* Deploying Gatsby JS code on Amazon S3
 * How keyboard shortcuts make coding easier
-* Deploying Gatsby JS code on Amazon S3
 * Redirecting S3 Public Traffic through CloudFront Only
 * Testing with Jest on React Hooks
 * Why React Hooks will reduce technical debt